Schlampig/iLearn/REID_nets/k_centerloss/introduction.md

     input the simple numeric encoded label into the net!

-    However, if you insist on passing one-hot encoded label into the net to make it more familiar like some general models, you could make small modified in the get_generator() function and the optimizer setting of the model like this:
+    However, if you insist on passing one-hot encoded label into the net to make it more familiar like some general models, you could make small modificatins in the get_generator() function and the optimizer setting of the model like this:

     def get_generator(gen, class_num, batch_size):